ajani

 Doing things at specified points in time or specified intervals at the infrastructure level is a crucial part of Lumi's concept.

-Affirmations are sent out daily at a specified point in time.
+Scheduled content updates are sent out daily at a specified point in time.
 This is handled by AWS EventBridge and a CRON abstraction provided by SST.
-EventBridge will send a notification to a subscriber (the Affirmation Aggregator Job) when it is time to send out affirmations.
+EventBridge will send a notification to a subscriber (the Content Aggregator Job) when it is time to send out updates.
 The job of the aggregator is self-explanatory.
-All it does is collect all the relationships that are due for an affirmation.
-Once they have all been collected, they are then sent to an AWS SQS Queue (Affirmation Sender Queue) to send out the notifications to the users.
-Once an item in the queue is ready to be processed, the message is sent to the Affirmation Sender Job function.
-The function extracts the users in the relationship and selects an affirmation (with heuristic probabilistic bias) to send to them (if any).
+All it does is collect all the user connections that are due for a scheduled update.
+Once they have all been collected, they are then sent to an AWS SQS Queue (Content Sender Queue) to send out the notifications to the users.
+Once an item in the queue is ready to be processed, the message is sent to the Content Sender Job function.
+The function extracts the connected users and selects the appropriate content (with heuristic probabilistic bias) to send to them (if any).
 The job then determines how to send the notification to the user.
-If the user is online, the job will just send a Web Socket message notifying the user of the affirmation which will then be handled by the client.
+If the user is online, the job will just send a Web Socket message notifying the user of the update which will then be handled by the client.
 If they are offline, the job will send the notification through the push notification services the user has subscribed to.
 If any jobs fail, they will be retried for a maximum of 3 times.
 If it fails a fourth time, the message is sent to the Dead Letter Queue (DLQ) for further inspection.

 CRON is also utilized for “warming” certain Lambda functions.
 Sometimes Lambda functions suffer from increased response times due to “cold starts”.
 This is where an instance has to be booted up and loaded with all the code needed to execute the function.
 To combat this, developers came up with the idea of keeping Lambda functions “warm” by invoking them in a specified interval of time.
 Lumi keeps the tRPC and Next.js functions warm by invoking them once every 5 minutes.